Posted by Barb Gavitt, CDEI, ITP, SILA-F ● January 31, 2023

 The Ultimate Guide to the Property and Casualty Exam

-The Property and Casualty exam is required for individuals wishing to become licensed by a state to transact both personal and commercial lines of insurance.
+The Property and Casualty exam is required for individuals wishing to become a licensed insurance producer by a state to transact both personal and commercial lines of insurance.
 To pass the exam, you will need to demonstrate minimal knowledge relating to general insurance terminology and concepts, the characteristics of specific products, the policy structure, covered perils, policy limits, exclusions, additional coverages, and endorsements.
 Additionally, there are state-specific rule and regulations you will need to know.
 In this blog, we will discuss the basics of the Property and Casualty exam, highlight 10 highly tested topics, and provide examples of questions you may encounter.

 How is the Property and Casualty (P&C) exam structured?